hhanh00/zcash-ledger/README.md

 ## Disclaimer

-This project is under development but is working AFAIK.
-Please report any issue you find.

-It is supported by a grant from the Zcash community and will be submitted to Ledger for official inclusion in their app store.
+It is supported by a [grant from the Zcash community](https://zcashgrants.org/gallery/25215916-53ea-4041-a3b2-6d00c487917d/35722316/).

-The submission has not been filed yet.

-> Use at your own risk

-I highly recommend using a dedicated Ledger device though Ledger OS security isolates coins from each other.
+It was submitted to Ledger for review.
+Once it is approved, it will be available on the Ledger App Store.

 ## Security